Only got one day to try the most thrilling rides at Universal Orlando Resort? Get yourself to the parks early and get ready to ride!

 Harry Potter and the Forbidden Journey

-Harry Potter and the Forbidden Journey, the signature attraction inside Hogwarts at IOA’s Wizarding World of Harry Potter, is a theme park experience like no other in the world.
-And best of all, it is actually two attractions built as one.
+Harry Potter and the Forbidden Journey, the signature attraction inside Hogwarts at IOA’s Wizarding World of Harry Potter – Hogsmeade, is a theme park experience like no other in the world.
+And best of all, it is two attractions built as one.

 The second attraction, which is the thrill ride at the end of the tour, is nothing short of sensational (in the truest sense of the word).
 I’ll leave it to others to describe it in detail.
 Let me just say that the tag line, “His journey is now yours!” is extremely descriptive.

 OI tip When you’re in Dumbledore’s office, look for a certain magical red book to the right-hand side.
-It’s a very cool effect.
+It’s a very neat effect.

 The Amazing Adventures of Spider-Man

-Even before the opening of the Wizarding World of Harry Potter, Universal’s Islands of Adventure was considered by many to be the most technologically advanced theme park in the world.
-The best display of this original claim can be found at the Amazing Adventures of Spider-Man.
-It was the first attraction of its kind, combining a true 3D film experience, simulated motion, real-life effects and pyrotechnics, all while moving down a track in a then state-of-the-art ride vehicle.
+Even before the opening of Hogsmeade, Universal’s Islands of Adventure was considered by many to be the most technologically advanced theme park in the world.
+The best display of this original claim can be found in The Amazing Adventures of Spider-Man.
+It was the first attraction of its kind, combining an authentic 3D film experience, simulated motion, and real-life effects and pyrotechnics, all while moving down a track in a then-state-of-the-art ride vehicle.

-Now more than a decade old, it is still a very satisfying experience, and one that virtually anyone can enjoy (unlike the attraction that finally upstaged it, Harry Potter and the Forbidden Journey, which is pretty scary if you don’t like spiders or turning almost upside down).
-This one’s got a single rider line too.
+Now more than a decade old, it is still a very satisfying experience, and one that virtually anyone can enjoy (unlike the attraction that finally upstaged it, Forbidden Journey, which is pretty scary if you don’t like spiders or turning almost upside down).
+This one’s got a single rider line, too.

 The Incredible Hulk Coaster

-Even though it shares a birthday with the Spider-Man attraction (1999), Hulk still is the best roller coaster in Orlando.
+Even though it shares a birthday with Spider-Man (1999), Hulk still is the best roller coaster in Orlando.